 Stainless steel is the top choice for an appliance finish.
 It has a sleek and luxurious look, but it is also functional and durable.
 Your kitchen’s stainless steel appliances look beautiful and shine brightly in your kitchen.
 And besides the fact that you want them always to look as good as the day you brought them home, kitchen appliances are an investment.
 The better you care for them, the longer they will last.
 As you live your daily life in and out of your kitchen, things will happen.
-A small scratch here, a big one there… Scratches on stainless steel are hard to avoid, but what can you do to fix them?
+A small scratch here, a big one there… Scratches on stainless steel are hard to avoid, but how to remove scratches from stainless steel effectively?
 Are you left with the scratches for good?

-Thankfully there are some tricks to removing pesky scratches on stainless steel appliances – even the deep ones.
+Thankfully there are some tricks to get rid of pesky scratches on stainless steel appliances – even the deep ones.
 Let’s dive right in, shall we?

 Some scratches that make their way onto your refrigerator door, for example, are light and fine.
 By gently rubbing your finger over them, you can tell they didn’t go deep into the surface.
 And that’s great – it means it is a simple fix if you are willing to put in a little work.
 Here’s what you will need to get started: